Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Proposed Estimator

 \subsection{A convex mixed integer optimization problem}

-Problem~\eqref{main-pseudo-1} in its current form has a non-convex objective function and involves nonlinear symmetry constraints.
-We consider a reformulation using the variables: $\theta_{jj}=1/\sigma_j^2$ and $\beta_{ij}=- \theta_{ji}/\theta_{jj}$---with this, the symmetry constraint~\eqref{symconst} simplifies to the matrix $\B{\Theta}$ being symmetric.
-For our optimization formulation, we consider a minor modification of Problem~\eqref{main-pseudo-1} by including an additional squared $\ell_2$ (ridge) regularization term on the off-diagonals of $\B\Theta$---this helps both in terms of optimization and statistical properties~\citep{mazumder2017subset,hazimeh2020sparse}.
-Overall, our reformulation of Problem~\eqref{main-pseudo-1} is given as:
+Problem~\eqref{main-pseudo-1} in its current form has a non-convex objective function and involves nonlinear constraints.
+We consider a reformulation using the variables: $\theta_{jj}=1/\sigma_j^2$ and $\beta_{ij}=- \theta_{ji}/\theta_{jj}$ --- with this reformulation, the symmetry constraint~\eqref{symconst} simplifies to the matrix $\B{\Theta}$ being symmetric.
+For our optimization formulation, we consider a minor modification of Problem~\eqref{main-pseudo-1} by including an additional squared $\ell_2$ (ridge) regularization term on the off-diagonals of $\B\Theta$.
+This leads to our reformulation of Problem~\eqref{main-pseudo-1} given as:

 where $\btX =\frac{1}{\sqrt{n}}\B{X}$ and $\lambda_0,\lambda_2\geq 0$ are regularization parameters that are specified a priori.
-Next, we introduce a perspective reformulation of Problem~\eqref{eqn:L0L2}.
-Perspective formulations~\citep{frangioni2006perspective,akturk2009strong,gunluk2010perspective} result in tighter MIP relaxations, and have been used recently in a custom BnB framework for sparse linear regression~\citep{hazimeh2020sparse}.
-We introduce auxiliary binary variables $\{z_{ij}\}$ that encode sparsity in $\{\theta_{ij}\}$; and consider the following perspective reformulation of Problem~\eqref{eqn:L0L2}:
+The addition of the ridge penalty helps both in terms of optimization and statistical properties, and is inspired by its usage in earlier work in sparse linear models~\citep{mazumder2017subset,hazimeh2020sparse}.
+In our numerical experiments, we observe that a nonzero value of $\lambda_2$ can be helpful in terms of statistical performance (see Appendix~\ref{app:l2reg} for a numerical demonstration).
+Moreover, taking $\lambda_2>0$ enables us to use a perspective formulation.
+Perspective formulations~\citep{frangioni2006perspective,akturk2009strong,gunluk2010perspective} are favorable from a computational perspective as they result in tighter MIP relaxations, and have been used recently in sparse linear regression~(\citet{hazimeh2020sparse}; see also references therein).
+We present a mixed integer formulation of Problem~\eqref{eqn:L0L2}.
+To this end, we introduce auxiliary binary variables $\{z_{ij}\}$ that encode sparsity in $\{\theta_{ij}\}$; and consider the following perspective reformulation of Problem~\eqref{eqn:L0L2}: